hlissner/lb6-actions/README.md

 Custom actions for [LaunchBar 6](http://obdev.at/products/launchbar).
 Brewed myself, juryrigged from old applescripts, or contributed by contributors!

-> I no longer use LB6 (and am weening myself of MacOS in general), so I no
+> I no longer use LB6 so these actions will no longer be maintained, with the
-> longer maintain these actions (with the exception of small updates).
+> exception of tiny updates.
 Sorry!
 >
-> For whomever is interested: I am porting most of these actions over to shell
+> For whoever is interested: I am porting many of these actions over to shell
 > scripts in my [dotfiles repo](https://github.com/hlissner/dotfiles).

 ## Installation